H3Former: Hypergraph-based Semantic-Aware Aggregation via Hyperbolic Hierarchical Contrastive Loss for Fine-Grained Visual Classification: Experiments

 \subsection{Implementation Details}

 All experiments in this paper were conducted using PyTorch and executed on a single NVIDIA A100 graphics card.
 For the CUB-200-2011, the NA-Birds and the Flowers-101 dataset, we adopt the Swin-B backbone~\cite{swin} pre-trained on ImageNet-22K~\cite{21k}, while for the Stanford-Dogs dataset, we use the version pre-trained on ImageNet-1K~\cite{5206848}.
 All input images are resized to $448 \times 448$, processed with a sliding window of stride 14 and finally partitioned into $14 \times 14$ patches in the last stage.
 The embedding dimension is $\{128, 256, 512, 1024\}$, the MLP hidden dimension is $\{512, 1024, 2048, 4096\}$, and the transformer uses 12 layers with $\{4, 8, 16, 32\}$ attention heads.
 Our proposed SAAM module uses semantic hyperedges $M=16$.
-The HHCL is embedded in Lorentzian space with fixed curvature $\mathcal{K} = 0.1$, and employs a temperature $\tau = 0.1$, balance weight $\lambda = 1.0$, and structural constraint coefficient $\beta = 0.1$.
-The hierarchical supervision is applied across four levels with region fusion ratios of $\{16, 8, 4, 1\}$.
+The hyperbolic terms in HHCL are computed in the Lorentz model with fixed curvature $\mathcal{K}=0.1$, and the temperature is set to $\tau=0.1$.
+For the total objective, the global coefficient of HHCL is set to $\alpha=1.0$.
+Inside HHCL, the default component weights are set to $\omega_h=0.1$, $\omega_e=0.1$, and $\omega_p=0.1$ for the hyperbolic contrastive loss, Euclidean contrastive loss, and hypergraph partial order preservation loss, respectively.
+The hierarchical supervision is applied across four levels with region fusion ratios of $\{16,8,4,2,1\}$.